 One of the best opportunities you’ll have of seeing a one-horned rhinoceros in India is by visiting Pobitora Wildlife Sanctuary.
-With the highest concentration in India, it’s unlikely that you’ll miss the chance to see these gentle and rare giants in the wild.
+With the highest concentration of them in the country, it’s unlikely that you’ll miss the chance to see these rare giants in the wild.
 At only 38 square kilometers in size, most of the park can be seen in a short visit.

 Pobitora is accessible by road 35 kilometers from Jagiroad off National Highway 37.
 The park is located just off the main road.
 It’s a tiny town so the park entrance is hard to miss.